 - Anavrin = Nirvana

-When all else fails, and nothing particularly unique or creative is coming to your mind with regard to a name for your dog… feel free to use these online pet naming tools to help you pick a name:
+When all else fails and nothing particularly unique or creative is coming to your mind with regard to a name for your dog, use a dog name generator — like these online pet naming tools to help you pick a name:

-Petrix has a directory of 2,000 dog names — while the list is small, it’s got some of the more unique names.
+Petrix has a directory of 2,000 creative dog names — while the list is small, it’s got some of the more unique dog names.

-Doggie Deliveries has another great directory of fun dog names — for both male and female dogs alike.
+Doggie Deliveries has another great directory of unique puppy names — for both male and female dogs alike.

 The Dog Namer Tool helps you choose a name from a specific category — like food based dog names, drink based dog names, nerdy dog names, TV show dog names, and celebrity dog names.

-Pet Names is the place to find virtually every possible name ever given to a pet, as submitted by pet owners themselves.
+All Dog Names is the place to find virtually every possible name ever given to a pet.

-Dog Names USA maintains a directory of 6,000 dog names — including some interesting categories to help you “think outside the box” (like “good sports names”, “unusual car names”, “names from movies & TV”, “drink-related names”, etc.
+Dog Names USA maintains a directory of 6,000 unique puppy names — including some interesting categories to help you “think outside the box” (like “good sports names”, “unusual car names”, “names from movies & TV”, “drink-related names”, etc.)

-BabyCenter offers some creative naming suggestions, such as adding an apostrophe to your pet’s name, naming them after a food (like Gwyneth Paltrow did!) or a superstar (like Joaquin, Kanye), and many other creative categories.
+BabyCenter offers some creative naming suggestions, such as adding an apostrophe to your dog’s name, naming them after a food (like Gwyneth Paltrow did) or a celebrity (like Joaquin, Kanye), and many other creative categories.

 …And Dog Makes Three!